 Also known as your third molars, wisdom teeth typically appear between the ages of 16 and 25.
-While it is possible to experience no issues with these molars, most individuals suffer one or more related complications.
-For the most part, problems occur when a tooth becomes impacted, which means it is either fully or partially covered by the gums or bone.
-A dental specialist or an oral and maxillofacial surgeon can explain further, but here is some helpful information to give you a better understanding of your wisdom teeth.
+While it is possible to experience no issues with these molars, most people will suffer from related complications.
+Problems mostly occur when a tooth becomes impacted.
+A impacted tooth is a tooth that is either fully or partially covered by the gums or bone.

 The Impact of Impacted Teeth

 To fully understand the benefits of wisdom teeth removal, it helps to first understand the problems they can cause.
 Wisdom teeth that are painless and seemingly unobtrusive are easy to ignore, but even asymptomatic molars can wreak havoc on your gums and lead to periodontal disease.
 The following side effects are just a few of the common complications associated with impacted teeth.

 - Foul-smelling breath

 - Loss of gums and/or bone

 Five Reasons Why You Need Your Wisdom Teeth Removed:

 In addition to the complication above, impacted wisdom teeth can lead to more serious problems and diseases.
 While there are many arguments for the benefits of wisdom tooth extraction, here are the top five reasons to help you make an informed decision.